ana1231/SuiteReview_FE/front-end/README.md

 | POST  | /reviews/:hotel_ID     | Create  | create new review|

 <br>
-:cyclone: Back End: This action takes the review information from the request sent from the front end and creates a new document:
+:mag_right: Back End: This action takes the review information from the request sent from the front end and creates a new document:

 ```javascript
 Review.create(newObj)
 ```
 <br>

-:cyclone: Location in the component diagram:
+:mag_right: Location in the component diagram:

 ``````
 App
 │